pietervdvn/MapComplete/Docs/UserTests/2024-08-26 User Test Search.md

 Failure: maybe simply remove this?

 > User gets confused by having some bold options: "I thought someone already selected option "Lactose free offering"

+> (In the popup for a different restaurant)
+> User wants to scroll down, but the opening hours picker intercepts the swipe event

+Failure: move OH-picker into separate popup

+> User wants to remove selected OH

+Failure: trash bin is too small, maybe provide a 'clear all' button?

 ![](./2024-08-26%20Usertest-bold-question.png)